If you love dance then running baby and toddler dance classes might be a great business option for you, check out Emma’s story of doing just that.

 What’s your business called?

 Can you describe it in one sentence?

-A unique and captivating dance and movement class, for babies and toddlers and their parents/carers.
+A unique and captivating baby and toddler dance classes, for babies and toddlers and their parents/carers.

 When did you start it and what inspired you?